millicast/millicast-sdk/developer-wsl-info.md

 Add your "Puppeteerrc.cjs" file to the global .gitignore file so that its not pushed up to the main repository in github, which could affect Apple/MacOS users.

-Next reinstall Puppeteer inside the millicast-sdk sub-directory.
+Next reinstall Puppeteer inside the [millicast-sdk](packages/millicast-sdk) sub-directory.
 This should help you fix the issue, but may lead to another error depending on the packages and dependencies you have installed for WSL.
 I will address this below in the third issue resolution.

  -----------------
-### Third Issue
+### Chrome libxkbcommon.so.0 library error

- The third issue you may encounter is due to not having Chrome installed for WSL.
-Your terminal may display the following error:
+ This issue is due to not having Chrome installed for WSL.
+Your terminal will display the following error:

  ```.cache/puppeteer/chrome/linux-119.0.6045.105/chrome-linux64/chrome: error while loading shared libraries: libxkbcommon.so.0: cannot open shared object file: No such file or directory```